 There were few rules or weight classes, and soccer kicks to the head were permitted.

 As the UFC grew and became increasingly popular, it drew the attention of US government officials, with then-Senator, John McCain proclaiming that MMA was “human cockfighting”.

 In 1996, he called for the governors of every US state to ban the UFC.

 The UFC responded by working alongside state athletic commissions to create a more regulated, viewer-friendly, and palatable fighting competition.

-This involved developing a more precise ruleset, introducing rounds (similar to boxing), and banning certain actions, including soccer kicks to the head.
+This involved developing a more precise ruleset, introducing rounds (similar to boxing), and banning specific actions, including soccer kicks to the head.

-The main motivation behind these rule changes was to rebrand MMA as a sport instead of a spectacle.
+The primary motivation behind these rule changes was to rebrand MMA as a sport instead of a spectacle.